 Gastronomic pleasures chased by the waves play are the experience that will leave everyone breathless.
 In the evening hours, sea ground reveals the lobster world who is our everyday visitor, mullet, very often, octopus,...
 If you are just passing or sailing by, visiting Primošten and tavern “TONI” will make your journey more enriched.

 Marina Kremik lies in the picturesque bay of Peleš, some 3 km south of Primošten in north Dalmatia.
-The bay is covered with centuries-old grapevines and stretches far inland, making the yacht harbour one of the safest harbours on the Adriatic coast.
+The bay is covered with centuries-old grapevines and stretches far inland, making the yacht harbor one of the safest harbors on the Adriatic coast.